inf380p/inf380p.github.io/_posts/elliott/2022-09-08-logic-and-control.md

 # Reading

-Chapter 4 will teach you more about conditionals!
-Feel free to try out some of what you learn in your Logical Turtles trinket.
+Your next reading, Chapter 4, will teach you more about conditionals!
+Feel free to try out some of what you learn in your Logical Turtles trinket, which you'll bring, and we'll discuss, next week.

+# Breakout discussion

+Using the Custom Turtle program you brought, discuss your process with your partner.
+Work on improving your code together.

+Afterwards, you may get started on your Logical Turtles program, which you will *bring to class*.